-399 Stratification parameter (P) calculated for the water layer between the sea surface and 40 m depth increased in July 2010 and 2011 in accordance with the strengthening of the seasonal 400 thermocline (Fig. 6).
-In July-August of these years, the winds from the southeast prevailed 401 supporting the estuarine circulation and, in turn, keeping up the strong vertical stratification - 402 the maximum of $P = 370 \text{ Jm}^{-3}$ was observed at the beginning of August 2010.
-This 403 continuous increase of P in both years was disrupted only due to the coastal upwelling events 404 405 (in 2010 also due to a weak downwelling event) leading to rapid changes in the stratification parameter mostly because of vertical movements of the thermocline.
-In contrast to 2010 and 406 407 2011, the stratification parameter did not increase much during the study window in 2009 and 408 2012 in accordance with the prevailing southwesterly winds.
-In 2009, the stratification 409 parameter being relatively high due to the vertical salinity stratification had the maximum in the first half of August ( $P = 300 \text{ Jm}^{-3}$ ) and decreased rapidly afterwards when the 410 411 downwelling influence reached the buoy station.
-In 2012, the vertical stratification in the the Gulf of Finland.
-Later on, the stratification at the buoy station strengthened, but the stratification parameter was clearly the lowest in 2012 if compared to the other years due to
+- 5 Stratification parameter (P) calculated for the water layer between the sea surface and 40 m depth increased in July 2010 and 2011 in accordance with the strengthening of the seasonal thermocline (Fig. 6).
+In July-August of these years, the winds from southeast prevailed supporting the estuarine circulation and in turn keeping up the strong vertical stratification - the maximum of P = 370 J m-3 was observed in the beginning of August 2010.
+This continuous increase of P in both years was disrupted only due to the coastal upwelling events (in 2010 also due to a weak downwelling event) leading to rapid changes - 10 of the stratification parameter mostly because of vertical movements of the thermocline.
+In contrast to 2010 and 2011, the stratification parameter did not increase much during the study window in 2009 and 2012 in accordance with the prevailing southwesterly winds.
+In 2009, the stratification parameter was already relatively high in the beginning of July due to the vertical salinity stratification, it had the maximum in the first half of August, when also strong temperature stratification was developed ($P = 300 \text{ J m}^{-3}$), and it decreased rapidly afterwards when the downwelling influence reached the buoy station.
+In 2012, the - 15 vertical stratification in the water layer from the surface to 40 m depth almost vanished at the measurement site AP5 by 20 July due to a very strong downwelling event, which appeared along the southern coast of the Gulf of Finland.
+Later on, the stratification at the buoy station strengthened but the stratification parameter was clearly the lowest in 2012 due to the deepest position of the seasonal thermocline if compared to the other years. - Vertical profiles of temperature and salinity collected at the buoy station often exposed variability with vertical scales of a few to ten meters that could be interpreted as intrusions related to the sub-mesoscale dynamics.
+Since temperature was the main contributor to the vertical density distribution in the seasonal thermocline, such intrusions could create local inversions in vertical distribution of salinity as mentioned above and seen in Fig. 3.
+The calculated intrusion index showing how much the vertical stratification is weakened due to local salinity inversions varied mostly between 0 and 0.05.
+However, every year one or a few periods were detected when the index exceeded 0.05, whereas the maximum index value obtained on 1-2 August 2012 reached 0.36 - 25 2012 reached 0.36.